 This recipe is so decadent and delicious!
 It’s a dish I’d easily serve on Christmas morning, but it’s also one I’d make during an average week night as a pick me up or a special treat.
 It’s such a special dish, my whole family loved it, and I’m sure yours will too.

-Here are some of my favorite fall recipes:
+Here are some of my favorite fall recipes: Add 1/4-1/2 teaspoon of maple extract to the maple glaze to enhance the maple flavor.

 Gluten Free Dairy Free Maple Pumpkin Pie